khansubhan95/khansubhan95.github.io/_posts/2021-01-02-powershell-tips-for-working-with-active-directory.md

 date: 2021-01-02T05:37:31.193Z
 permalink: powershell-active-directory
 ---
+Some PowerShell commands for AD that make my life easier.

 Run these commands from a machine joined to an AD domain.
-Make sure that RSAT is installed and Active Directory Module for Windows PowerShell is enabled in RSAT.
+Or install RSAT on your system and make sure that Active Directory Module for Windows PowerShell is enabled in RSAT.

 Find all groups an AD user is member of